Same-sex marriage in Sonora: Background

 An important recognition case was filed in 2013.
 A male same-sex couple, who had married in Mexico City in July 2012, returned to Sonora and attempted to enroll as a couple in the Institute for Social Security and Services for State Workers of Sonora, a social security program.
 They were denied admittance on 8 October 2012 and filed an amparo with a court in Culiacán, Sinaloa.
 On 9 October 2013, the court granted the amparo, ruling that the human right to form a family without discrimination had been violated.

-In early May 2014, a lesbian couple was denied a marriage license by the civil registry office in the municipality of San Luis Río Colorado.
+In early May 2014, a lesbian couple was denied a marriage license in the municipality of San Luis Río Colorado.
 On 26 May 2014, they filed an amparo in the Fifth District Court of the Fifteenth Circuit in Mexicali, Baja California.
 A hearing was held on 17 September 2014, and the couple received a favorable ruling on 22 October 2014.
 Their wedding was scheduled to take place at the civil registry office in the small town of Luis B. Sanchez on 13 February 2015, but was held in a private home with the consent and participation of registry officials.
 Their wedding was the first same-sex marriage in Sonora.
 A second lesbian couple applied for a marriage license on 11 August 2014.
 Similarly to the previous couple, they were denied a license by civil registry officials and filed an amparo in court.
 The amparo was granted in February 2015.

 On 12 June 2015, the Supreme Court of Justice of the Nation ruled that state bans on same-sex marriage are unconstitutional nationwide.
 The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
 The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
 The court based its decision on Article 4 of the Constitution of Mexico, which respects matrimonial equality: "Man and woman are equal under the law.
 The law shall protect the organization and development of the family".
 Emboldened by the Supreme Court ruling, same-sex couples from across the state filed amparos for the right to marry.
 By 1 September 2016, 26 same-sex couples had sought an amparo in Sonora, with all of them being granted by the courts.